ancilloy/Zeronpa/scripts/escapeRooms/escapeRoomSpec.md

 ### dialogue

 The dialogue to be displayed when the player inspects this area.
+If subsequent inspections yield different dialogues, then every dialogue name must be put here, in order, separated by a vertical bar.
+(If n dialogues are given, the n-th inspection and evert subsequent one will give the last dialogue).

 ### itemsGranted

-The items the player obtains upon inspecting this area.
+The items the player obtains upon inspecting this area for the first time.
 If there are several, each must be separated by a vertical bar.

 ### itemsRemoved

-The items the player loses upon inspecting this area.
+The items the player loses upon inspecting this area for the first time.
 If there are several, each must be separated by a vertical bar.

 ### areasGranted

-The areas that become available upon inspecting this area.
+The areas that become available upon inspecting this area for the first time.
 If there are several, each must be separated by a vertical bar.

 ### areasRemoved

-The areas that become unavailable upon inspecting this area.
+The areas that become unavailable upon inspecting this area for the first time.
 If there are several, each must be separated by a vertical bar.

 ## interacts.csv
 ### areaId